Ukrainian troops surrendering at Mariupol registered as POWs

 “Until Russia is ready to fully liberate occupied territories, our negotiating team is weapons, sanctions and money,” he wrote.

-Russia, though, again signaled its intent to incorporate or at least maintain influence over areas its troops have seized.
+Russia, though, signaled its intent to incorporate or at least maintain influence over areas its forces have seized.

 Deputy Prime Minister Marat Khusnullin this week visited the Kherson and Zaporizhzhia regions, which have been under the control of Russian forces since shortly after the invasion began in February.
-He was quoted by Russian news agencies as saying the regions could become part of “our Russian family.”
+He was quoted by Russian news agencies as saying the regions would be part of “our Russian family.”

 Also, Volodymyr Saldo, the Kremlin-installed head of the Kherson region, appeared in a video on Telegram saying Kherson “will become a subject of the Russian Federation.”